Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Structural Refinement

 \item The $\disl$, $\conl$, $\xdial$, and $\prbox$ rules are invertible;

 \item The $\iimpl$ rule is invertible in the right premise.

 \end{enumerate} \end{corollary}

 \begin{proof} Follows from Theorems~\ref{thm:calc-to-rcalc} and~\ref{thm:rcalc-to-calc}.
-For the admissible rules, suppose the premise(s) is (are) derivable in $\rcalc$.
-Then, by \thm~\ref{thm:rcalc-to-calc}, these labeled sequents are derivable in $\calc$.
-Since all such rules are admissible in $\calc$, the rule may be applied and the desired conclusion is derivable in $\rcalc$ by \thm~\ref{thm:calc-to-rcalc}.
-The invertibility results are argued in a similar fashion.
+For the admissible rules, suppose the premise(s) is (are) provable in $\rcalc$.
+Then, by \thm~\ref{thm:rcalc-to-calc}, these labeled sequents are provable in $\calc$.
+Since all such rules are admissible in $\calc$, the rule may be applied and the desired conclusion is provable in $\rcalc$ by \thm~\ref{thm:calc-to-rcalc}.
+The invertibility results are argued in a similar fashion. \end{proof}